 I know of incidents where people have turned up and taken delivery of new computers that the company never ordered.
 There was someone waiting at the right time in the loading bays because they knew from the tracking codes when these were due to arrive.
 So, attackers were able to fraudulently get hold of computers where they happily collected them while the innocent company picked up the bill.

-There areso many ways that criminals can monetise once they’ve got access to some information, whether it's accessingtheemailaccountor put a remote access trojan ontheusersmachine and start sniffing around if they want to be patient, there's no end to the possible activity and what they can get up to.
+There are so many ways that criminals can make money once they’ve gained access to some information, whether it's accessing the email account or put a remote access trojan on the user’s machine and sniffing around.
+There’s no end to the possible activity and what they can get up to.

-The next one is data.
-The buying and selling of data may include contents of hacked devices, email address lists, vulnerable websites with exploits, or lists of people who have been known to pay out, etc. All data depending on the volume, content, whose it is, what other data it can be connected to can be sold several times over.
-Additional value of the data can be created by understanding or predefining the use of the data.
-For example, any list of bank account details would be worth less than if the list was of extremely wealthy organisation leaders.
+The next myth is about email data.
+The buying and selling of data may be contents of hacked devices, email address lists, vulnerable websites with exploits, or lists of people who have been known to pay out, etc. All data depending on the volume, content, whose it is, what other data it can be connected to can be sold several times over.
+Additional value to the data can be created by understanding or predefining the use of the data.
+For example, any list of bank account details would be worth less than if the list of extremely wealthy business leaders.

 The key thing is that this way of monetising data works best by being able to sell it many times over.
-This is the reason why when someone's email details are compromised it may never just be oneissuethey end up having to deal with, or that is it only one spam or phishing email they receive; it will be many, over a long period of time, as each new purchaser of that information makes use of it.
+This is the reason why when someone's email details are compromised it may never just be one issue that they end up having to deal with, or only one spam or phishing email they receive; it will be many, over a long period of time, as each new purchaser of that information makes use of it.
 That is what makes the monetisation of data of great value.

 Let's have a look at some of the ways that these information assets can be used.
 The most obvious thing that attackers are after is cash, and the main way they would expect to get it is for people to pay it into an account that is controlled by them or someone they know.

-To get cash into that account some criminals will attack professional organisations which expect to deal in transfers, like lawyers who do conveyancing (the buying and selling property for clients.)
-There the attackers may intercept messages or send updated payment details of where the money is to be paid into.
-Therehave been lots of instances of the last few years where solicitors have been caught out by these sorts of attacks where criminals managed to hack into emails, understood what was going on and were therefore able to redirect the payments to their own accounts.
+To get cash into that account some attackers will attack professional businesses which expect to deal in transfers, like lawyers who do conveyancing (the buying and selling property for clients.)
+There, the attackers may intercept messages or send updated payment details of where the money is to be paid into.
+There have been lots of instances of the last few years where solicitors have been caught out by these sorts of attacks where attackers managed to hack into emails and knew what was going on and were able to redirect the payments to their own accounts.

-Getting a Organisation to pay directly into a managed account is one way of monetising account credential of a targeted Small Organisation.
-A second way to monetise is to go for cash substitutes, there're several types of cash substitutes for criminals.
+Getting a business to pay directly into a managed account is one way of monetising account credential of a targeted small business.
+A second way to monetise is to go for cash substitutes, and there are several types of cash substitutes for criminals.

-If an attacker takes over any type of shopping account, for example, they will be looking for accessing and using the connected payment cards to order gift cards or similar types of payment cards which may be cash substitutes.
+If an attacker takes over any type of shopping account, for example, they will be try to access and use the connected payment cards to order gift cards or similar types of payment cards which may be cash substitutes.
 Amazon vouchers, shopping vouchers are all such examples.

-Another way to monetise data is for criminals to collate the various bits ofuserdata to be able to carry out identity fraud.
+Another way to monetise data is for criminals to collate various bits of user data to carry out identity fraud.

-This could be where someone else takes out a mortgage or bank loan inthe organisation’ name.
-Also, the other way to monetise website logins is to add sub domains tothe companywebsiteso that it isnot aware ofthis, and then useitfor more attacks like phishing, and website redirect because they're using the reputationthat’s beenbuilt up onthe legitimate organisationwebsite.
-As they know that it is not blocked by security software, they're relying onthe legitimatesub domain.
-There're many ways that criminals can monetise data by paying for things they don't want to pay for usingcompany organisationcard detailsforhosting and processing services.
+This could be where someone takes out a mortgage or bank loan in the business’ name.
+Another way to monetise website logins is to add sub domains to the company website without the business being aware of this.
+Criminals can then use those pages for more attacks like phishing and website redirects, because they're using the reputation that’s been built up on the legitimate business website.
+Since they know that the new page is not blocked by security software, they're relying on the legitimate sub-domain.
+There are many ways that criminals can monetise data by paying for things they don't want to pay for using company business card details for hosting and processing services.

-Other examples include PayPal scams where they pretend to senda Organisation somemoney, which they requesta usersend back to them.
-And asthe userdoesthat, they actually cancel the first one and use a charge back.
+Other examples include PayPal scams where the attacker pretends to send a business some money, which they request the user sends back to them.
+And as the user does that, the attacker can actually cancel the first one and use a charge back.

-Another example of data or information monetisation is where they're looking for information that could be used as catching people out and be embarrassing, perhaps doing something that they shouldn't be doing or feeling guilty about it.
-This could include buying things that they shouldn't be buying, or saying things that they shouldn't be saying.
-Here the monetisation is simple - it's blackmail.
+Another example of data or information monetisation is where an attacker is looking for information that could be used to catch people out doing something embarrassing, perhaps doing something that they shouldn't be doing or feel guilty about.
+Maybe, buying things that they shouldn't be buying, or saying things that they shouldn't be saying.
+Here the monetisation is simple; it's blackmail.

-If they also have email attachments, or photos and other media files, that makes it easier.
+If the attacker can access email attachments, or photos and other media files, that makes it easier.
 The data also provides an understanding of who is connected to whom and how can that be used and leverage.
-The bottom line is that there're many more ways to monetise accounts and data than most people think.
+The bottom line is that there are many more ways to monetise accounts and data than most people think.

-"A ransomeware attack can devastate the whole organisation."
+"A ransomware attack can devastate the whole organisation."